 -why didn’t Joseph just show people the actual plates?
 All the secrecy and the accounts that the 3 & 11 witnesses only saw the plates with an “eye of faith” or “spiritual vision”, is suspect. (although there are conflicting accounts which attest to seeing them too).
 But given as a whole, it makes me think that even Joseph, also only saw the plates “in vision”.
-Also the fact that he seems to have purposefully deceived people by using the hat and a “cover” to obscure the plates makes me wonder.
+Also the fact that he seems to have purposefully deceived people by using the hat and a “cover” to obscure the plates.
 Either this is the higher plane group trying to preserve the “free will distortion” spoken of in the Law of One, or there really was deceit going on here, which doesn’t speak well for the BOM’s authenticity.
-The idea that god “took the plates” after Joseph was done is completely ridiculous.
+The idea that “God took the plates” after Joseph was done is completely ridiculous.
 If that was a possibility, then why didn’t god just take them from Moroni?
 Then he could have given them to anyone, anytime in history afterwards.
-No need to wait until 1830 in New York; he could have done it in Mexico City in 1720 or Missouri in 1860, and avoided all the persecution and issues which came from Joseph supposedly digging them up only to constantly hide them.
+No need to wait until 1830 in New York; he could have done it in Mexico City in 1620 or Missouri in 1860, and avoided all the persecution and issues which came from Joseph supposedly digging them up only to constantly hide them.
 I think the Ankalan channeling is a perfect analog.
 Joseph really believed all his visions were real.
 But in order to get others to believe him, he constantly stretched the truth and used nebulous language to obscure the difference between visionary experiences and objectively real experiences.